2022 Russian mobilization: Putin's speech

-On 21 September, Vladimir Putin announced the mobilization in Russia in a pre-recorded speech which aired at 9:00 Moscow time.
+On 21 September, Vladimir Putin announced the mobilization in Russia in a pre-recorded speech that aired at 9:00 Moscow time.
 The speech followed the State Duma's amendments to the Criminal Code.
 In his televised address, he said that Russia was at war with the "collective West," implicitly threatening the use of nuclear weapons.
-He said that "in order to protect our motherland, its sovereignty and territorial integrity, and to ensure the safety of our people and people in the liberated territories", he decided to declare a "partial mobilization" of the Russian reserve force.
-In his speech, Putin stated that the mobilization was suggested to him by the Ministry of Defense and General staff of the Armed Forces.
-Putin said that only citizens with prior military experience would be eligible for mobilization, and would receive the same conditions as contract soldiers.
+He said that "in order to protect our motherland, its sovereignty and territorial integrity, and to ensure the safety of our people and people in the liberated territories," he decided to declare a "partial mobilization" of the Russian reserve force.
+In his speech, Putin stated that the mobilization was suggested to him by the Ministry of Defense and General Staff of the Armed Forces.
+Putin said that only citizens with prior military experience would be eligible for mobilization and would receive the same conditions as contract soldiers.

-Putin accused the United States and European Union of "nuclear blackmail" against the Russian Federation, and recalled the presence of their own weapons.
+Putin accused the United States and European Union of "nuclear blackmail" against the Russian Federation, and stated that "The Russian Federation retains the right to use nuclear weapons in response."
 Putin reaffirmed his support for the annexation referendums in occupied Ukrainian territories, pointing to the referendums as a justification for Russia to mobilize.

-In his address to the Russian audience, Putin demonized the "Nazi" West and claimed that the Ukrainian government was sending soldiers to the front lines as "cannon fodder".
+In his address to the Russian audience, Putin demonized the "Nazi" West and claimed that the Ukrainian government was sending soldiers to the front lines as "cannon fodder."
 Putin also claimed that the West was trying to divide Russia.
 Despite the successful Ukrainian counteroffensive in the Kharkiv and Kherson regions, Putin maintained in his address that Russia's goals in Ukraine had not changed.